mwunsch/weary/README.md

 	x = Foo.new
 	x.foo(:id => "mwunsch", :bar => 123)

-That method would return a Weary::Response object that you could then parse or examine.
+That method would return a `Weary::Request` object.
+Use the `perform` method and get a `Weary::Response` that you could parse and/or examine.

 ### Parsing the Body

 Once you make your request with the fancy method that Weary created for you, you can do stuff with what it returns...which could be a good reason you're using Weary in the first place.
 Let's look at the above example:

 	x = Foo.new
-	y = x.foo(:id => "mwunsch", :bar => 123).parse
+	y = x.foo(:id => "mwunsch", :bar => 123).perform.parse
 	y["foos"]["user"]

-Weary parses with Crack.
-If you have some XML or HTML and want to search it with XPath or CSS selectors, you can use Nokogiri magic:
+Weary parses with Crack, but you're not beholden to it.
+You can get the raw Request body to have your way with:

 	x = Foo.new
-	y = x.foo(:id => "mwunsch", :bar => 123)
+	y = x.foo(:id => "mwunsch", :bar => 123).perform
-	y.search("foos > user")

-If you try to #search a non-XMLesque document, Weary will just throw the selector away and use the #parse method.
+	Nokogiri.parse(y.body)

+*note: Weary used to have Nokogiri built in, using the `#search` method, but that was dropped.*

 ### Shortcuts

 Of course, you don't always have to use `declare`; that is a little too ambiguous.
 You can also use `get`, `post`, `delete`, etc. Those do the obvious.

-The `#requires` and `#with` methods can either be arrays of symbols, or a comma delimited list of strings.

 ### Forming URLs

 There are many ways to form URLs in Weary.
 You can define URLs for the entire class by typing:

-	class Foo
+	class Foo < Weary::Base
-		extend Weary

 		domain "http://foo.bar/"
-		url "<domain><resource>.<format>"
 		format :xml

 		get "show_users"
 	end

-The string `<domain><resource>.<format>` helps define a simple pattern for creating URLs.
-These will be filled in by your resource declaration.
+If you don't supply a url when declaring the Resource, Weary will look to see if you've defined a domain, and will make a url for you.
 The above `get` declaration creates a url that looks like: *http://foo.bar/show_users.xml*

-If you use the `<domain>` flag but don't define a domain, an exception will be raised.

 ### Weary DSL

 You can create some defaults for all of our resources easily:

-	class Foo
+	class Foo < Weary::Base

-		extend Weary
+		def initialize(username,password)
+			self.credentials username,password	#basic authentication
+			self.defaults = {:user => username}	#parameters that will be passed in every request end

 		domain "http://foo.bar/"
-		url "<domain><resource>.<format>"
 		format :xml
 		headers {'Accept' => 'text/html'}	# set headers
-		authenticates "basic_username","basic_password"				# basic authentication
-		with [:login, :token]										# params that should be sent with every request oauth OAuth::AccessToken.new(consumer, "token", "secret")	# an access token for OAuth

-		post "update"	# uses the defaults defined above! end
+		post "update" {|r| r.authenticates = true}	# uses the defaults defined above! end

+Then you can do something like this:

+	f = Foo.new('me','secretz')
+	f.update

+Which will create a Request for *http://foo.bar/update.xml* that will authenticate you, using basic authentication, with the username/password of "me"/"secrets" and will send the parameter {:user => "me"}.
+Eased

 There's more to discover in the Wiki.